johnmikee/sync2snipe/README.md

 Code has been included for each data source so that this program remains self sufficent as possible.
 I attempted to map out the wonderful [Snipe-IT API](https://snipe-it.readme.io/reference/api-overview) for each endpoint.
 This should feasibly allow most information to be updated in Snipe-IT without having to write new code.

 # Requirements
-`python3 -m pip install -r requirements.txt`
+`python3 -m pip install -r resources/requirements/global_reqs.txt`

 # Configuration
 The configuration resides in [settings.json](settings.json).